bartbutenaers/node-red-contrib-msg-profiler/README.md

 ## Node usage

+A time profiler will measure how much time a message spends in each node it passes through.

 CAUTION: message hooks will result in lots of extra code to be executed, so it is advised to *disable message profiling when you are not using it*!!!

 ### Step by step